top of page

 Health of all Bar TT Puppies

-This page is devoted to providing a space to communicate any and all health & behaviour updates for our dogs and our puppies.
+This space is devoted to sharing any and all health & behaviour updates for our puppies.
 If your puppy was born at Bar TT Entlebuchers, we care about them for their whole lives.

 As breeders, we want to know what treasures and timebombs may lie hidden within our breeding genes.
 Some diseases can be predicted based on parentage and genetic markers but the cause many remain unknown.
 Only by maintaining contact with our pups and their families can we stay abreast of any developments.